A woman graphic artist poses in her home studio at the viewer.

-Running a home-based business can offer tax deductions on home repairs in addition to typical business expenses. — Getty Images/ visualspace
+Running a home-based business can offer tax deductions on rent, employee payments, home repairs in addition to typical business expenses. — Getty Images/Abraham Gonzalez Fernandez

 The 'exclusive use' test

-Broadly speaking, you must be able to show that a portion of your home is your principal place of business, and that this space is regularly and exclusively used for conducting business.
-If you do not have a dedicated space for business in your home, you are not allowed to take the home office deduction.
-The IRS refers to this as the “exclusive use” test.
+To take the home office deduction, you must show that a portion of your home is your principal place of business and that this space is regularly and exclusively used for conducting business.
+The IRS refers to this as the "exclusive use" test.

 For instance, a spare room in your home that is only used as your business office can be claimed for the home office deduction.
 However, a bedroom or living room where you work on business tasks cannot be claimed, because you use those spaces for other personal purposes.